saint-angels/gram_test/readme.md

 I'd happy to chat about how more "real" version of this project might look like.

-Also, in professional developer community, there is a popular idea, that by separating big methods into smaller ones, you are reducing complexity, even if it doesn't reduce lines of code, or obscures linear order of many instructions.
+Also, in professional developer community, there is a popular idea, that by separating big methods into smaller ones, you are always reducing complexity, even if it doesn't reduce lines of code, or obscures linear order of instructions.
-I don't agree with this idea, so in this projects my method are relatively long and not broken into parts without need.
+I don't agree with this idea, so here my methods are relatively long and aren't broken into parts without need.
 As this could be polarizing, I would be happy to discuss the reasons for this, if needed.

 Project was developed with Unity 2020.3.17f1